 Implications for practice and research

-A concerted effort to improve household infection control behaviors across the UK population is likely to be an efficient use of health resource, both to reduce current rates of infection and to prevent the likelihood and severity of future outbreaks (a ‘second wave’).
+A concerted effort to improve household infection control behaviors across the UK population is likely to be an efficient use of health resource, both to reduce current rates of infection and to prevent the likelihood and severity of future outbreaks.
 Handwashing behaviors are already relatively high – perhaps due to existing familiarity with the behavior, supported by a focus in public health advice on increasing handwashing in earlier stages of the pandemic.
-Therefore recommending digital interventions such as Germ Defence to target other infection control behaviors within the home may help to continue to control the current pandemic.
+Therefore recommending digital interventions such as Germ Defence to target other infection control behaviors within the home may help control the current pandemic.

 Given the current rates of infection control behaviors within the home, even within a motivated sample, it is vital to address barriers to engaging in them.
 For example, people living in crowded, working households are more likely to come into contact with the virus [5], and may also find it difficult to self-isolate.
 Similarly, cultural differences, financial challenges, or caring responsibilities may cause barriers to social distancing [6].
 Research should explore how to support these behaviors for as many households as possible.
+Indeed, digital interventions such as Germ Defence can use tailored content to target behaviors that are relevant for specific user groups.

 Conclusion